OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/README.md

 and make them compatible with the PIM are available.

-The PIM abstraction layer allows AFUs that connect only to CCI-P to compile on any physical platform, independent of the other local device wires may be available at the AFU's top-level interface.
+The PIM abstraction layer allows AFUs that connect only to CCI-P to compile on any physical platform, independent of the other local device wires that may be available at the AFU's top-level interface.

 ## Ports